Automated Multi-Touch Attribution in Healthcare

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute's platform operates under HIPAA Privacy and Security Rules compliance, with SOC 2 Type II controls and zero-retention policies for LLM processing - your marketing data never leaves your infrastructure or third-party AI services.
 All patient identifiers are de-identified before model training, and data in transit is encrypted via secure API connections to Epic, Cerner, and FHIR platforms.
-Compliance is continuous: the system logs all data access, maintains audit trails for Joint Commission and OIG requirements, and isolates marketing attribution workflows from clinical systems to prevent accidental PHI exposure.
+The system logs every data access, keeps audit trails your compliance team can produce on request, and isolates marketing attribution workflows from clinical systems to prevent accidental PHI exposure.

 What is the timeframe to deploy AI multi-touch attribution?

-Typical deployment spans 10-14 weeks: weeks 1-3 cover data mapping and API integration with your Epic, Cerner, or athenahealth systems; weeks 4-6 involve model training on historical patient and marketing data; weeks 7-10 include testing, validation with your revenue cycle team, and dashboard configuration; weeks 11-14 cover go-live and staff enablement.
-Most Healthcare clients see measurable results - reduced claims denial attribution, clearer referral source ROI - within 60 days of production launch as the model processes live encounter data.
+Plan for a working system inside the first 100 days: weeks 1-3 cover data mapping and API integration with your Epic, Cerner, or athenahealth systems; weeks 4-6 involve model training on historical patient and marketing data; weeks 7-10 include testing, validation with your revenue cycle team, and dashboard configuration; weeks 11-14 cover go-live and staff enablement.
+A rollout like this is scoped to show measurable results - reduced claims denial attribution, clearer referral source ROI - within 60 days of production launch as the model processes live encounter data.

 What are the key benefits of using AI for multi-touch attribution in healthcare?

-How does AI-powered multi-touch attribution differ from generic B2B tools in healthcare?
+How does multi-touch attribution differ from generic B2B tools in healthcare?

 Ready to fix the underlying process?